mergimshalaa/ovning-form/README.md

 # ovning-form
 Schoolexercise where the task was to copy Teslas login/signin form.
-I added a SVG to it and also local storage to get more practice.
+I added local storage to get more practice.